belastingdienst/opr-paas/docs/administrators-guide/cluster-wide-quotas/benefits.md

 Example with numbers
 --------------------

-Concider the following values being set in the PAAS config (e.a. for cpu.limits):
+Consider the following values being set in the PAAS config (e.a. for cpu.limits):

 | cluster wide config |     |                                                                                          |
 |---------------------|-----|------------------------------------------------------------------------------------------|